brandur/sorg/content/articles/postgres-queues.md

 LIMIT 1
 ```

-This might look a little scary, but after understanding how to read a [recursive Postgres CTE](http://www.postgresql.org/docs/devel/static/queries-with.html), it an be deconstructed into a few more easily digestible components.
+This might look a little scary, but after understanding how to read a [recursive Postgres CTE](http://www.postgresql.org/docs/devel/static/queries-with.html), it can be deconstructed into a few more easily digestible components.
 Recursive CTEs generally take the form of `<non-recursive term> UNION [ALL] <recursive term>` where the initial non-recursive is evaluated and acts as an anchor to seed the recursive term.
 As noted in the Postgres documentation, the query is executed with these basic steps:

 1. Evaluate the non-recursive term.
 Place results into a temporary _working table_.
 2. So long as the working table is not empty, repeat these steps: